BCDA-APS/urRobot/docs/index.md

 The RTDE Control Interface provides functions for moving the robot including:
 - Moving individual joints to specified angles
-- Moving the end-effector a specified pose
+- Moving the end-effector to a specified pose

 ### RTDE I/O Interface